gvwilson/sdxpy/src/vm/index.md

 [% inc file="vm.py" keep="init" %]

-To handle the next instruction, the VM gets the value in memory that the instruction pointer currently refers to and moves the instruction pointer on by one address.
+To execute the next instruction, the VM gets the value in memory that the instruction pointer currently refers to and moves the instruction pointer on by one address.
 It then uses [%i "bitwise operation" "bitwise operations" %]